Majorana chain and Ising model -- (non-invertible) translations, anomalies, and emanant symmetries: Local Hilbert spaces and bosonization

 In order to see that on the lattice, we first express the untwisted Hamiltonian \eqref{Hamiltoniani} and the twisted Hamiltonian \eqref{twGHamiltoniani}, with the mass terms \eqref{masstermL} and \eqref{masstermLD} using the bosonic variables \ie &H = {i\over2} \sum_{\ell=1}^{2N}(1+(-1)^\ell m) \chi_{\ell+1}\chi_\ell\\ &\qquad = -{1-m\over2} \sum_{j=1}^{N} \sigma^z_j -{ 1+m\over2} \sum_{j=1}^{N-1}\sigma^x_{j+1}\sigma^x_{j} +{1+m\over 2}(-1)^{F} \sigma^x_1\sigma^x_N\,,\\ &H_\mG = {i\over2} \sum_{\ell=1}^{2N-1 } (1+(-1)^\ell m)\chi_{\ell+1}\chi_\ell - {i(1+m)\over2} \chi_1 \chi_{2N} \\ &\qquad = - {1-m\over2} \sum_{j=1}^{N} \sigma^z_j -{1+m\over2} \sum_{j=1}^{N-1} \sigma^x_{j+1}\sigma^x_{j} -{1+m\over 2}(-1)^{F} \sigma^x_1\sigma^x_N\,. \fe If not for the factor of $(-1)^{F}$ in the last term, these two Hamiltonians are the same as the Hamiltonians for the Ising model with or without a $\Z_2$ defect at the link $(N,1)$.
 However, the factor of $(-1)^F$ is very important for two reasons.
 First, $(-1)^{F}$ is an operator rather than a c-number.
 And furthermore, it is a nonlocal operator, affecting all the local factors $\CH_j$.
 Second, as we stressed, the bosonic degrees of freedom are nonlocal.

 To address these two issues, we imitate the sum over the spin structures of the continuum theory.
 See \cite{Hsieh:2020uwb} for related discussions on the connection between the continuum bosonization/fermionization and the Jordan-Wigner transformation on the lattice.
+The authors of \cite{Baake:1988vg,Grimm:1992ni,Grimm:2001dr,Grimm:2002rd} have also considered the two fermionic Hamiltonians $H,H_G$ in \eqref{HHG} (as well as their translation symmetries), and the two other bosonic Hamiltonians $H_\text{Ising},H_\text{tw}$ that we discuss below.
 Here we focus more on the global symmetries of the bosonic and fermionic models.